sighcin/jojisamplepack/README.md

 ### Disclaimer.
 No copyright infringement intended.
 This is a fan-made pack of sounds extracted from Joji's music.
 However, if you are the copyright holder of any of the sounds in this repository, or if you do not want a sound to appear in this pack, please email me and we can resolve this.
 Thank you.

-Email me for any queries and/or comments.
+Also, email me for any queries and/or comments.

 onkz@onkz.uk